skalenetwork/skale-consensus/docs/consensus-spec.md

 # 1. SKALE Consensus Overview

+SKALE consensus is a provably secure algorithm that is used by SKALE chains to order `transactions` into `blocks`.

 A SKALE chain is a Proof-of-Stake blockchain fully compatible with ETH mainnet and EVM.
 It runs ETH wallets, tools and dapps.

-As any Ethereum-compatible chain, SKALE chain includes `blockchain`, which is a chain of `transactions` ordered into `committed blocks`, and a computing machine denoted as `EVM`.
+As any Ethereum-compatible chain, SKALE chain includes `blockchain`, which is a chain of `transactions` ordered into `blocks`, and a computing machine denoted as `EVM`.

 The set of variables stored in `EVM` is denoted as `EVM state`.

 ```mermaid